lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - UI components (`LevelResultBanner`, `LevelRequirementCard`) reflect the same criteria; logic runs once per game after submission guard (`submittedGameIdRef`).
   - Guests are skipped for persistence.

-#### Level Up — Update 2025-09-01 (Intro Modal Manual Open + HUD button)
+#### Level Up — Update 2025-09-01 (Revised 2025-09-03): Gated Start + HUD reopen

-- __Manual intro__: The Level Up intro modal no longer auto-shows at the start of Round 1.
-Players can open it on demand.
+- __Intro auto-show__: The Level Up intro modal auto-shows at the start of each round on `/level/...` routes.
+- __Gated Start__: The round timer is gated behind the intro's Start button.
+Until Start is pressed, the server timer is not started and the UI timer remains paused.
 - __HUD button__: `src/components/navigation/GameOverlayHUD.tsx` renders a top-right Level button when provided `levelLabel` and `onOpenLevelIntro` props.
 Label format: `Level {n}`.
+Players can close the intro without starting (timer remains paused) and reopen it via this HUD button to press Start later.
 - __Prop wiring__:
   - `src/components/layouts/GameLayout1.tsx` accepts optional `levelLabel?` and `onOpenLevelIntro?` and forwards them to `GameOverlayHUD` unchanged.
   - `src/pages/GameRoundPage.tsx` supplies `levelLabel = \`Level ${level}\`` (only on `/level/...` routes) and `onOpenLevelIntro = () => setShowIntro(true)`.
 - __Intro close__: `LevelUpIntro.tsx` now supports an optional `onClose` prop alongside `onStart`.
 Closing the intro does not navigate or mutate round results; it simply hides the overlay.
 - __Overlay & stacking__: The intro is rendered via portal (`document.body`) in a container `fixed inset-0 z-[60] bg-black/60 backdrop-blur-sm`.
 This sits above `PreparationOverlay` (`z-[50]`) and prevents interaction leaks.
-- __Timer behavior__: The server-authoritative timer continues while the intro is open on Level Up routes.
-Pre-hydration, `GameRoundPage` seeds `remainingTime` from `roundTimerSec` for correct initial display; once hydrated, server values are authoritative.
+- __Timer behavior__: The server-authoritative timer does not start until Start is clicked on the intro.
+Pre-hydration, `GameRoundPage` seeds `remainingTime` from `roundTimerSec` for correct initial display; once hydrated, server values are authoritative after Start.
+The local UI timer remains paused while the intro is visible or before Start.
 - __Timer defaults__: `src/lib/levelUpConfig.ts` sets Level 1 `timerSec = 300` (5 minutes).
 Higher levels derive from the same helper and are applied via `startLevelUpGame()` which calls `handleSetRoundTimerSec(timerSec)`.

 - __Theming__: `src/index.css` remaps Tailwind `*-orange-*` utilities to `hsl(var(--secondary))` inside `.mode-levelup`.
 Level Up sets `--secondary` to pink; components can keep `bg-orange-500` etc. and will appear pink in Level Up mode.